Mesosuchia

 "Mesosuchia" is an obsolete name for a group of terrestrial, semi-aquatic, or fully aquatic crocodylomorph reptiles.

 Characteristics

-The marine crocodile Metriorhynchus had paddle-like forelimbs, Dakosaurus andiniensis had a skull that was adapted to eat large sea reptiles, and Shamosuchus was adapted for eating molluscs and gastropods.
-Shamosuchus also looked like modern crocodiles and was very closely related to their direct ancestor.
+Mesosuchians differ from modern eusuchians by a shorter secondary palate, in which the choana is not surrounded by the medial pterygoid plate, and by the amphicoelom of the vertebrae.
+The secondary palate is formed by the premaxillary, maxillary and palatine bones.
+The inner nostrils are usually located between the palatine and pterygoid bones.
+The jaw bones sometimes join dorsally and push the nasal bones away from the premaxillary bones.
+The outer nostrils usually merge.
+The preorbital foramen is almost always lost.
+The superior temporal fossa is large, and the frontal bone reaches its edge.
+The postorbital arch is often located directly under the skin.
+The pubis does not enter the acetabulum.
+The carapace is usually well developed.

 History

-The "Mesosuchia" were formerly placed at Suborder rank as within Crocodylia.
-The "first" crocodiles were placed within their own suborder, Protosuchia; whilst extant species where placed within Suborder Eusuchia (meaning 'true crocodiles').
-Mesosuchia were the crocodylians "in between".But it is no longer regarded as genuine because it belongs to a paraphyletic group.
+The "Mesosuchia" were formerly placed at suborder rank as within Crocodylia.
+The "first" crocodiles were placed within their own suborder, Protosuchia; whilst extant species were placed within suborder Eusuchia (meaning 'true crocodiles').
+Mesosuchia were the crocodylians "in between".
+But it is no longer regarded as genuine because it belongs to a paraphyletic group.
 It is replaced by its phylogenetic equivalent Mesoeucrocodylia, which contains the taxa herein, the Crocodylia, and some allied forms more recently discovered.